carlosjennings1991/kickstarter_analysis/README.md

 ![Theater Outcomes vs Launch](https://github.com/carlosjennings1991/kickstarter_analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png)

 Louise wants to know if there's an optimal time to launch a campaign like hers.
 It turns out, there definitely is an ideal time - May, June and July, which have success rate far above the norm, especially May.
-Conversely, she should not launch a kickstarter for a play in December, where the success rate dips down almost to the failure rate.
+Conversely, she should not launch a Kickstarter for a play in December, where the success rate dips down almost to the failure rate.

-The chart itself is a line graph detailing the three outcome statuses - Successful, Failure and Canceled, for each month for all Theater kickstarters, regardless of country, year, or fundraising goal.
+The chart itself is a line graph detailing the three outcome statuses - Successful, Failure and Canceled, for each month for all Theater Kickstarters, regardless of country, year, or fundraising goal.
 In tabular form, the data looks like this.

 <img src="https://github.com/carlosjennings1991/kickstarter_analysis/blob/main/resources/theater_outcomes_tabular.png" width="270" height="250">